geo4lib/geo4libcamp-website/docs/2023/sessions.md

 - title: Pizza at the Farm
   image: ../images/farm.jpg
-  content: Join us for coal-fired pizza and casual conversation at the [O'Donohue Family Stanford Educational Farm](https://farm.stanford.edu), Stanford's living laboratory for hands-on learning in sustainable agriculture.
+  content: Join us for wood-fired pizza and casual conversation at the [O'Donohue Family Stanford Educational Farm](https://farm.stanford.edu), Stanford's living laboratory for hands-on learning in sustainable agriculture.

 ::/cards::